Boko Haram insurgents attack northeast Nigeria's capital city

 MAIDUGURI, Nigeria Boko Haram insurgents attacked the outskirts of Maiduguri in northeast Nigeria on Sunday, security sources said, their second assault in a week on a city they hope to make the capital of a breakaway Islamist state.

-At least eight people were killed as the militants clashed with soldiers, witnesses and a hospital source said, but the military later said the attack had been repelled.
+At least eight people were killed as the militants clashed with soldiers, witnesses and a hospital source said.

 "There is heavy gunfire going on.
 Everybody is panicking and trying to flee the area," Idris Abubakar, a resident of Polo suburb on the southwestern outskirts of the city, said.